andrew/ultimate-awesome/README.md

 - [tips-for-scientific-research](https://github.com/tzxiang/tips-for-scientific-research) - A collection of tips for scientific research.
 - [data-tools](https://github.com/victorcouste/data-tools) - Data Tools Subjective List.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
+- [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.
 - [Awesome-Azure-Advanced-Analytics](https://github.com/dem108/Awesome-Azure-Advanced-Analytics) - Awesome big data and advanced analytics resources for the Microsoft Azure Cloud.
 - [awesome-starter-packs](https://github.com/ericclemmons/awesome-starter-packs) - Bluesky Starter Packs to find awesome accounts to follow.
 - [awesome-go-tools](https://github.com/gobuild/awesome-go-tools) - A list of awesome Go tools.
 Not like awesome-go here only maintains golang awesome tools.